This site requires javascript to be enabled.

 }

-Customer redirection
+Consumer redirection

-If you use POST /v1/{merchantId}/payments API call, you also need to take care of the customer redirection (in the case of POST /v1/{merchantId}/hostedcheckouts, we handle it ourselves).
+If you use POST /v1/{merchantId}/payments API call, you also need to take care of the consumer redirection (in the case of POST /v1/{merchantId}/hostedcheckouts, we handle it ourselves).
 We'll return a merchantAction object.
 While there are several different actionType values, for Trustly transactions, we consistently return the actionType value as REDIRECT.

 Along with this, a redirectData object is included, containing a redirectURL.
 You'll need to direct your consumer to this URL to complete their payment.